zanerock/format-and-lint/README.md

-# @pkgdev/sdlc-resource-eslint
+# @pkgdev/format-and-lint

-Pre-configured formatting and style tool combining prettier and eslint.
+Pre-configured formatting and style tool combining the best of prettier and eslint.

 ## Formatting overview